 The Nonemployee Director Equity and Deferred Compensation Plan (the "Plan") originally was adopted by the Board of Directors and approved by the shareholders in 2004, and amended in 2008.
 Under the Plan, Directors who were not officers of the Company were paid 375 shares of Company common stock and \$3 in cash fees for attendance at each meeting of the Board of Directors, as well as each meeting of each Board Committee on which they served when the committee meeting was not held within one day of a meeting of the Board of Directors.
-Committee Chairmen received additional fees equal to 25% of normal compensation and the Chairman of the Board was paid twice the amount of normal compensation, with such additional compensation payable in Company common stock.
-Prior to June 7, 2011, Directors were able to elect under the Plan to receive all or part of their cash fees in Company stock and to defer receipt of their fees until a subsequent year.
+Committee Chairmen received additional fees equal to 25% of normal compensation and the Chairman of the Board was paid twice the amount of normal compensation, with such additional compensation payable in Company stock and to defer receipt of their fees until a subsequent year.
 When so deferred, the shares of stock were converted to deferred stock units.
 Deferred stock units are treated as liabilities.
-At June 28, 2014, there were zero deferred stock units outstanding.
+At March 28, 2015, there were zero deferred stock units outstanding.
 The Plan has now been terminated, and no further issuance of shares will be made under the Plan.